jacobvarner/100-days-of-code/r1-log.md

 ### R1D73

 I took a slight break before completing my last freeCodeCamp certification to do a coding challenge for my Google interview process.
 The challenge had a simple string manipulation problem first that I solved pretty quickly.
 The next problem was an interesting algorithm problem that was really interesting and something I hadn't seen before.
 My solution passed all of the tests I came up with and the ones Google provided and I think my solution was fairly optimal.

+### R1D74

+I got started on the HelmetJS challenges which is the first part of the Information Security and Quality Assurance certification from freeCodeCamp.
+I only made it through the first three challenges today because I had to spend a goog amount of time investigating and submitting an issue on Github because the tests for the second challenge would not pass until I submitted the code a second time after waiting a few minutes.
+I at least learned how to insptect HTTP headers in the Chrome Dev Tools though.